wircho/SwiftyNotification/README.md

 # SwiftyNotification
-A type-safe approach to NSNotifications
+A type-safe approach to NSNotification

 ## Installation